 Related Read: 5 Biggest and Magnificent Sailing Ships of All Time

 1. Fishing Boats

-The bow area of these type of boats has been constructed in special way to allow a spacious seating arrangement.
-Moreover, these runabout-style vessels contain a swim platform for putting on wake-boards, or for swimming activities.
+Known as a quintessential family boat, Bowriders offer room for eight or more passengers across its cockpit, bow cockpit and helm.
+The bow area of these types of boats has been constructed in a unique way to allow a spacious seating arrangement.
+Moreover, these runabout-style vessels contain a swim platform for putting on wake-boards, or for swimming activities feel-good leisure boating.
+With its classic V-shaped bottom, Bowrider Boats offer a splendid ride across different water conditions.
 The usage of stern drive power is the typical rule, but the demand for outboard engines is increasing at a high rate.

 4. Catamaran Boats